Vinstermach/1181Game/README.md

   Type `git pull` to sync the local repo with the one on GitHub.

   Note that `push` is upload local file to GitHub, `pull` is download GitHub file to local.
 Both will preserve unchanged file, only modificed part will be updated.

+# Current goal in general

+1. Develop in game purchases system;
+2. Develop the main website of the game, in which the purchases will be processed (and redirected);
+3. Documentation, flowchart etc.;